A whirlwind 48 hours: How Trump's Israel-Iran ceasefire agreement came together

 “It was my great honor to Destroy All Nuclear facilities & capability, and then, STOP THE WAR!”

+On Tuesday evening, Trump's envoy Witkoff said the president is now looking to land “a comprehensive peace agreement that goes beyond even the ceasefire.”

+“We’re already talking to each other, not just directly, but also through interlocutors,” Witkoff said in an appearance on Fox News’ “The Ingraham Angle."
+“I think that the conversations are promising.”

-AP writers Darlene Superville, Josef Federman in Jerusalem and Fatma Khaled in Cairo contributed reporting.
+AP writers Darlene Superville in Washington, Josef Federman in Jerusalem and Fatma Khaled in Cairo contributed reporting.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.